Literature

 The conversations the protagonist has are deeply rooted in the present.

-— I arrived in the United States shortly before Joe Biden decided not to run for election.
+— I arrived in the United States shortly before Joe Biden announced he would not run for election.
 I left months after Trump had settled into his second term.